 Everyone should begin a lifelong routine of regular skin check.
 Routine monitoring is the best means to early detection of skin cancer, leading to a great prognosis for successful treatment.
 Patients should also remember that skin color doesn’t give them a free pass.
 Everyone can get skin cancer.

-Dr. Al-Shaer is board certified in Internal Medicine and specializes exclusively in medical and cosmetic dermatology including dermatologic surgery.
+Dr. Al-Shaer is board certified in Internal Medicine and completed her Fellowship in medical and cosmetic dermatology including dermatologic surgery.
 To set up an appointment with Dr. Al-Shaer please call Premier Medical Group 845.471.9410